eRanker/starter-kit/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this project?
 [Open a new issue](https://github.com/eranker/starter-kit/issues) here on GitHub or [send us an email](http://www.eranker.com/contact).

 ## Creator